SeuRonao/exam-automation-template/README.md

 Some questions use lua code to generate random numbers, so the questions are different for each student.
 These questions depend on having [LuaLaTex](https://www.luatex.org/) installed.

+Some questions use python code to generate random numbers, so the questions are different for each student.
+These questions depend on having [Python](https://www.python.org/) installed and the LaTex distribution having the [PythonTex](https://github.com/gpoore/pythontex) package.